 Blackbeard - Pirate Edward Teach

-Caribbean but also most famous pirate captain of all time.
+Caribbean, but also the most famous pirate captain of all time.
 As a notorious figure and a villain, he has been the main subject of many stories, books and

 movies in modern fiction.